SPELLBOUND

 A year ago, SANParks released the results of a biodiversity survey done across the Table Mountain National Park Marine Protected Area (MPA).

 One of its most important findings?
-Just how central no-take zones like Castle Rock are for the conservation and recovery of kelp forest life, particularly because they replenishment life in the surrounding waters.
+Just how central no-take zones like Castle Rock are for the conservation and recovery of kelp forest life, particularly because they replenish life in the surrounding waters.
 This spill-over effect is why recreational fishers can keep playing about in places like Miller’s.

 The policy recommendation from this is not only do we need to keep the no-take zones in place, but that we should consider having more of them.